Probing the pion gluon distribution at small-$x$ in photon-induced interactions at LHC: Results

 In Fig. \ref{fig:dsdypA} we present our results for $pPb$ collisions.
 In this case, the rapidity distribution receives contributions of photon-proton and photon-nucleus interactions.
 However, due to the $Z^2$ factor present in the nuclear photon flux, the distribution is dominated by the photon-proton contribution.
 As a consequence, the associated rapidity distribution is asymmetric and larger in magnitude in comparison with the $pp$ case.
 We have that the difference between the predictions increases with the rapidity, with the position of the maximum of distribution being dependent on the PDF parameterization.

 In Table \ref{tab:total} we present our results for the charm and bottom photoproduction cross-sections with a leading neutron in $pp$ collisions at $\sqrt{s} = 13$ TeV and $pPb$ collisions at $\sqrt{s} = 8.1$ TeV, derived assuming different rapidity ranges and using distinct pion PDF parameterizations.
 In particular, predictions for the rapidity range covered by typical central ($-2.0 \le Y \le 2.0)$ and forward ($2.0 \le Y \le 4.5)$ detectors are presented.
 We have that the $pPb$ predictions are $\approx 3$ orders of magnitude larger than for $pp$ collisions.
 Moreover, the bottom cross-sections are one order of magnitude smaller than for the charm production.
-Finally, our results indicate that the predictions are sensitive to the pion gluon distribution assumed in the calculations.
+Finally, our results indicate that the predictions are sensitive to the pion gluon distribution assumed in the calculations. { Such conclusion strongly motivates the improvement of the theoretical description of the process, as well the extension of our analysis for the production of identified heavy-flavour-hadrons, as e.g. $D$- and $B$-mesons.}